aurora-lm/aurora-lm.github.io/src/content/posts/branch-train-merge.md

 When scaling to larger models, we adopt a progressive stacking approach.
 After the N iterations — we perform the first stacking, creating an 8-billion-parameter model.
 This stacking process is derived from previous [works](https://arxiv.org/abs/2405.15319) on model stacking.
 We tested the models through this process and the results are promising.

-In our final training phase, we plan to train each expert on 20 billion tokens during each stage.
-We will stack the 3-billion-parameter model after 15 iterations of BTS to create an 8-billion-parameter model, and then stack again after 5 more iterations to create a 20-billion-parameter model, and then train for one more iteration.
+In our final training phase, we plan to train each expert on 20 billion tokens during each iteration.
+We will stack the 3-billion-parameter model after 15 iterations of BTS to create an 8-billion-parameter model, and then stack again after 4 more iterations to create a 20-billion-parameter model, and then train for one more iteration.

 We will then use the known methods of [sparse upcyling](https://arxiv.org/abs/2212.05055) to create additional mixture of experts (MoE) models from the various experts we trained.
 See the [BTX methdology](https://arxiv.org/abs/2403.07816) which is another architecture that inspired our work.